william-a/git_introduction/notes.md

 Next, you want to add a file to that repository, this is done with the command...
 `git add [FILE_NAME]`

 This should be done for each file in the directory that you want to stage.
 Staging a file saves the current state of the file, so that when a commit happens, it is that state of the file that is commited.
+You can think of this like a save button for git.

+Finally, to commit the staged changes, use the command...
+`git commit -m "MESSAGE GOES HERE"`

+Always commit your changes with a message.
+If nothing else, it helps you remember what you did